xq-yu/kaggle_CMI2025/readme.md

-Below you can find a outline of how to reproduce my solution for the [CIBMTR - Equity in post-HCT Survival Predictions](https://www.kaggle.com/competitions/cmi-detect-behavior-with-sensor-data/overview) competition.
+Below you can find a outline of how to reproduce my solution for the [CMI - Detect Behavior with Sensor Data](https://www.kaggle.com/competitions/cmi-detect-behavior-with-sensor-data/overview) competition.
 If you run into any trouble with the setup/code or have any questions please contact me at xq_yu@sina.cn

 # ARCHIVE CONTENTS